Mrnice98/Companion-Pets-Plugin/README.md

 Allows you to spawn any pet in the game (including transmogs) which will follow you around and act nearly identical to the real thing or replace your thralls.

 Features a SidePanel for selection with a favorites bar.
-Right click swap a favorites slot on the side panel to replace with your current pet.
+Right-click the pet buttons to swap with a Thrall or add to Favorites bar.

-(Talk to the pets for fun easter eggs)
+(Talk to the pets for fun Easter eggs)